 Stir in the sour cream and parsley, then cook for an additional 15 to 30 minutes or until heated through.
 Serve as desired.

-How to make it in an instant pot:
+How to Make it in the Instant Pot

 Set the Instant Pot to Saute mode and add in the butter and ground beef.
 Cook the meat until its browned through, then add in onions, garlic, and mushrooms.
 Cook until soft.